Rabid Raccoon Discovered in Shenandoah County

 The Lord Fairfax Health District is warning Shenandoah County residents of a rabies risk after an incident off of Cedar Creek Road.

 On Friday, June 21, a raccoon was found in an altercation with two dogs near Little North Lane.
 It was caught and euthanized, and subsequent testing showed that it did have rabies.
 This is the second rabies discovery reported by the health district in Shenandoah county this month, and the sixth in the county since April.
 Lord Fairfax Health District Director Dr. Colin Greene said Tuesday (6/25/2019) that it should serve as a reminder that “any contact with a raccoon, fox, skunk or bat… could result in exposure to the animal’s saliva, [and] should be considered a potential rabies exposure.”

 For more news from across the Shenandoah Valley, click here.

-Dylan Nicholls Cedar Creek Road rabid animal, Cedar Creek Road rabid raccoon, Cedar Creek Road rabid, Cedar Creek Road raccoon attack, Cedar Creek Road two dogs, Little North Lane, Little North Lane rabies, Little North Lane rabid, Little North Lane rabid raccoon, Little North Lane two dogs, Little North Lane raccoon, Little North Lane raccoon attack, Little North Lane rabies warning, Lord Fairfax Health District rabies shenandoah, rabies warning shenandoah, Cedar Creek Road, Cedar Creek Road rabies, Lord Fairfax Health District shenandoah county, Lord Fairfax Health District raccoon, Lord Fairfax Health District rabid raccoon, Lord Fairfax Health District rabies, rabies warning, lord fairfax health district
+Josh Henry Cedar Creek Road rabid animal, Cedar Creek Road rabid raccoon, Cedar Creek Road rabid, Cedar Creek Road raccoon attack, Cedar Creek Road two dogs, Little North Lane, Little North Lane rabies, Little North Lane rabid, Little North Lane rabid raccoon, Little North Lane two dogs, Little North Lane raccoon, Little North Lane raccoon attack, Little North Lane rabies warning, Lord Fairfax Health District rabies shenandoah, rabies warning shenandoah, Cedar Creek Road, Cedar Creek Road rabies, Lord Fairfax Health District shenandoah county, Lord Fairfax Health District raccoon, Lord Fairfax Health District rabid raccoon, Lord Fairfax Health District rabies, rabies warning, lord fairfax health district